GDSC-IIITN/MedBot/README.md

 ## License

-This project is started by Satyam Kumar Rai, Muin Sayyad, Raghu under the GDSC-IIITN.
+This project is started by Satyam Kumar Rai, Muin Sayyad, Raghu and Ayushmaan Singh under the GDSC-IIITN.

 ## Contact